callstack/linaria/README.md

 ## Features

+1. Familiar CSS syntax
 1. CSS is extracted out to real CSS files
-1. Familiar CSS syntax
 1. Class names are stay recognizable to what you wrote (with babel plugin)
 1. SCSS like shorthand and nesting
 1. Zero runtime in production
 1. Server rendering for critical CSS
+1. No configuration or build step required for development

 ## Usage